BhutanOfficial Name: Kingdom of Bhutan

 Bhutanese customs authorities enforce strict regulations concerning temporary importation into or export from Bhutan of items such as firearms, ammunition, explosives and military supplies; narcotics and drugs (except medically prescribed drugs); tobacco products; wildlife products, especially those of endangered species; and antiques.
 It is advisable to contact the Bhutan Mission to the United Nations (Consulate General), 343 East 43rd Street, New York, NY 10017, telephone (212) 682-2268, fax (212) 661-0551, for specific information regarding customs requirements.
 Please see our Customs Information page.

 LGBT Travelers: Although there are no laws that explicitly prohibit consensual same-sex sexual activity, laws against “sodomy or any other sexual conduct that is against the order of nature” exist.
 Under the penal code, a person can be imprisoned for as long as one year for engaging in such acts.
 One government official noted that prosecution under this law is rare, as criminal intent must be proven by the prosecution.
 There have been no reported cases of such charges.
-For further information on lesbian, gay, bisexual, and transgender travel, please read our Information for LGBT Travelers page.
+For more detailed information about LGBT rights in Bhutan, you may review the State Department’s Country Reports on Human Rights Practices for 2012.
+For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

 Medical facilities in the populated areas in Bhutan such as Thimphu and Paro are available but may be limited or unavailable in rural areas.
 U.S. citizens in need of urgent medical care should try to get to the Jigme Dorji Wangchuck National Referral Hospital in the capital city, Thimphu.
 For emergency services in Thimphu, dial 113 for police or 112 for ambulance.
 Medical services may not meet Western standards, and some medicines are in short supply.
 Certain emergency medical services are provided free of charge to all tourists.
 Visitors planning to trek in Bhutan should pay special attention to the risk of altitude illness.
 Altitude sickness is a risk above 8,000 feet and travelers to that altitude should consult an appropriate health care provider 4 to 6 weeks before their trip.
 Treks in Bhutan can take visitors days or weeks away from the nearest medical facility.
 Helicopter evacuation from remote areas in Bhutan is available through the registered tour operators at the U.S. citizen’s expense.
 The U.S. Embassy in New Delhi can also help arrange evacuations through private companies at the U.S. citizen’s expense.
 We strongly urge you to ensure that your medical insurance covers such evacuations, which can be extremely expensive.